 I think the best choice at Menya Sou is a rich broth (tori paitan) and this by default is seasoned with shio (salt).

-Light + shio or shoyu are still tasty options, especially if you’re worried about a heavier food coma.
+The shio’s saltiness fittingly shares the stage with the rich chicken soup.
+Light + shio or shoyu (soy sauce) are still tasty options, especially if you’re worried about a heavier food coma.

 BBQ like Pork?

-The topping that takes center stage is the well-seasoned and grilled pork.
-You’ll almost want a BBQ apron.
+The topping that takes center stage is the well-seasoned grilled pork.
+You’ll almost want to reach for a BBQ apron.
 The pork has a certain smoky firmness and a peppery flavor assisted by garlic bits.

-The egg is fantastic.
-In addition, the long hosaki menma (bamboo shoots) and mizuna veggies have revitalizing qualities, particularly against the rich broth.
-Fairly soft and thin, straight noodles are used.
+The egg too is fantastic.
+In addition, the long hosaki menma (bamboo shoots) and mizuna (Japanese mustard greens) have revitalizing qualities, particularly against the rich broth.

-The “umakara”spicy ramen is the light / shoyu base.
-Choose your spice level from 1-7.
-Be warned, even 5 is hot…you’ll only be tasting spice for the next couple hours.
+The “umakara”spicy ramen is with a light / shoyu base.
+Choose your spiciness level from 1-7.
+Be warned though, even 5 is hot.
 I would stick to levels 1-3 for this chili oil infusion (or intrusion).

 With 9 seats, Menya Sou is a not a big ramen shop.
 But you’ll feel right at home.
 The same company operates another branch by Waseda University and I’m told they do their ramen a bit differently.